AmpersandTarski/RAP/docs/rap-deployment.md

 - DNS routing
 - Ingress Nginx Controller with letsencrypt
-- Resources (Enroll, RAP, phpMyAdmin, MariaDB)
+- Application components (Enroll, RAP, PhpMyAdmin, MariaDB)
-- Persistent Storage
+- Persistent Storage to store the RAP database and student scripts.
 - Scheduled job (CronJob) to cleanup student prototypes
 - Service Account
-- Infrastructure (nodes)
+- Infrastructure (nodes) to host the application

 **Architecture figure**
 ![kubernetes-architecture](figures/Kubernetes-architecture.png)

 ## External routing
+A user of RAP uses the URL of RAP in her browser.
+The Kubernetes cluster receives this traffic.

-Traffic to the Kubernetes cluster is routed from a DNS service to an Azure public IP address.
-A load balancer forwards traffic to the ingress controller.
+The Kubernetes cluster uses an Azure public IP address.
+Azur forwards this traffic through a load balancer to the ingress controller of the RAP application.

+A seperate document is available explaining how to create the Kubernetes cluster on Azure using Azure Kubernetes Service: [Preparing Kubernetes environment on Azure](preparing-azure.md)

 ## Kubernetes objects